Questions to Ask when Choosing a Dual Diagnosis Treatment Center

 - Outpatient treatment; partial hospitalization, intensive outpatient programs, day treatment.

-- After care; transitional living, alumni support groups, family programs, 12 step meetings, recovery coaching.
+- Discharge planning and after care; transitional living, alumni support groups, family programs, 12 step meetings, recovery coaching.

 What types of behavioral therapies does the treatment center offer?